twilio-professional-services/plugin-rac-callback/README.md

 This plugin registers the RAC channel and customizes the TaskInfoPanel to allow for an outbound Voice channel call to be triggered from the RAC channel task.

+## Notice

+This plugin is no longer maintained as of September 21, 2022.
+Work to support this feature in Flex v2 has been transitioned to the [Twilio Professional Services Flex Project Template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/callback-and-voicemail).

 ## Set up

 ### Requirements